-5,030: Policy on Use of Unmanned Aerial Vehicles (UAVs) and Drones
+5,030: Policy on Use of Uncrewed Aircraft Systems (UASs) and Drones

-Unmanned aerial vehicles (a.k.a. “drones”) have become increasingly popular, and the development and use of this technology has broad utility in the pursuit of the University’s research, education, and other missions.
-At the same time, UAV regulation and compliance is emerging and complex.
-This policy defines the requirements for the purchase, registration, and use of UAVs at and/or in association with the University.
+Uncrewed aircraft systems (a.k.a. “drones”) have become increasingly popular, and the development and use of this technology has broad utility in the pursuit of the University’s research, education, and other missions.
+At the same time, UAS regulation and compliance is emerging and complex.
+This policy defines the requirements for the purchase, registration, and use of UAS at and/or in association with the University.

 This policy applies to:

 - All members of the University of Nevada, Reno community, including but not limited to employees, units, students, clubs, organizations and other University-related individuals, operating UAS in any location as part of their University employment or as part of any University-related program, research, instruction or activity;